seif-github/Mini-Image-Processor/README.md

 Follow those instructions to edit on code

-download git and install it
+Download git and install it

 1) Open D:\ directory and rightclick at any empty place then choose "Git Bash Here"
 2) For first time using git type -> git config --global user.name (put name) -> git config --global user.email (put email)